Jorjo6712/Jorjo6712/README.md

 ## 🚀 About Me
- I'm a systems developer/full-stack developer student studying at Zealand Business College (ZBC) in Ringsted Denmark studying programming as a job.
-I'm currently looking for an apprenticeship at a company so I can give the real world a shot!
+ I'm a systems developer/full-stack developer student studying at Zealand Business College (ZBC) in Ringsted Denmark.
+I'm currently looking for an apprenticeship at a company so I can kickstart my career.

 ## ✍️ IDE/Editor of choice
 <a href="https://skillicons.dev">